-It sounds hyperbolic, but there really is something here for everyone: Baby boomer types can relive the golden age of space explorations, little ones can taxi a toy plane to the landing strip in the Kid’s Flight Zone.
-History buffs can tell stories over the WWII and WWII model airplane collections, and everyone can imagine, once they’ve been inside Air Force One, what it would be like to fly in this kind of style – even if the plane at the Museum is over 50 years old.
+It sounds like a cliché, but there really is something here for everyone: Baby boomer types can relive the golden age of space explorations, little ones can taxi a toy plane to the landing strip in the Kid’s Flight Zone.
+History buffs can tell stories over the WWI and WWII model airplane collections, and everyone can imagine, once they’ve been inside Air Force One, what it would be like to fly in this kind of style – even if the plane at the Museum is over 50 years old.

 The museum’s Space Gallery bears the name of Charles Simonyi, one of the world’s first space tourists.
 Inside the gallery there’s a Soyuz capsule, a tiny pod that traveled to the International Space Station and back again, and the NASA’s Full Fuselage Shuttle Trainer.
 (And yes, that’s the actual trainer used by every shuttle astronaut) For an extra charge, visitors can tour the Shuttle Trainer to see what it was like to be an astronaut onboard a space shuttle mission.